3 Categories of Assets to Help Keep You Protected

 Even though the strip is generally fairly safe, one of the more common things to be aware of is the potential for pickpockets & thieves to con or rob you.
 Be aware of distractions that may be designed to be a diversion while thieves attempt to steal peoples wallets and purses.
 Keep your distance from people as often the act of bumping into someone is just enough to distract you enough for a thief to get your wallet.
 Plus the contact from the seemingly unintentional bump reduces the likelihood you’ll feel the removal of your wallet.
 Be aware of where your money is at at all times.
 Those who look like they aren’t paying attention to where their valuables are could be more subject to being targeted.

 So what if you do everything in your power to avoid injury & danger but still end up drawing the short end of the stick?
+Maybe you just didn’t see that speeder or that Uber driver who just wasn’t paying attention to the road.
 Be prepared for the worst & if the worst does happen, it might not end up as bad as it otherwise would have.
 The first thing is you need to know when to seek immediate medical attention by calling 911 vs scheduling an appointment to have a minor injury looked at.
 It’s not always an easy call when you think “your not hurt that bad”.
 Best to err on the side of caution & get checked out even if an injury seems somewhat minor.

 Be aware of the most common/typical injuries in Vegas and know where to go if you do experience an accident.
-Use this map to familiarize yourself with the variety of medical facilities in relation to major landmarks in Vegas: http://www.ladahlaw.com/faqs/where-should-you-go-if-injured-in-las-vegas-map
+Use this map to familiarize yourself with the variety of medical facilities in relation to major landmarks in Vegas: Map here

 Make yourself familiar with the potential for different types of danger when you visit a new city so you know what to be on the look out for.
 This alone will substantially increase your ability to stay safe & is a smart move on your part.
 If unforeseen elements of danger do make it through the radar or you just have an unlucky day & end up injured, don’t hesitate to contact authorities and/or an attorney.